jaspector

 Normal business hours

-Typical inspection sequence: Public materials do not publish a separate inspection-request page.
+Typical sequence: Public materials do not publish a separate inspection-request page.
 Inspections appear to be coordinated through Code Compliance and Bureau Veritas as required.

-Do I need a building permit in Nixon, TX?
+01 Do I need a building permit in Nixon, TX?

 Nixon has a clearly documented general construction permit program.
 Permits are required for building permits, detached accessory building permits, trade permits, asphalt and concrete work, foundation work, fence permits, pools, solar panels, demolition, signs, HUD manufactured home permits, burn permits, and other permit categories.

-How much does a building permit cost in Nixon, TX?
+02 How much does a building permit cost in Nixon, TX?

+Building permit fees in Nixon, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.00 to $150.00 (varies by permit type).
 Fees are calculated as: Mixed.
 Some city fees are flat, while many building, accessory structure, trade, foundation, fence, pool, solar, and other permit categories defer to the Bureau Veritas schedule..
 Plan check fee: Varies by project type.
 Site plan and plan review required for certain categories..

-How do I apply for a building permit in Nixon, TX?
+03 How do I apply for a building permit in Nixon, TX?

-1. Email all permit requests to codecompliance@nixon.texas.gov.
+To apply for a building permit in Nixon, TX, follow these steps: 1.
+Email all permit requests to codecompliance@nixon.texas.gov.
 All permit requests must be emailed.
 2. Complete the construction permit application in full.
 The form states that all information is required and incomplete applications will not be processed.
 3. Submit the required plans.
 For residential new houses: one complete digital set including site plan, foundation plan, floor plan, cross section plan, electrical plan, roof and floor framing, elevations, and RES-check or third-party energy materials.
 For commercial new buildings: one digital set including site, civil, landscape, and drainage plans.
 4. Submit by the required lead time.
 Residential building permits must be submitted 10 business days before the requested start date; commercial building permits 15 business days before the requested start date.
 5. Wait for approval through the Code Compliance Department and Bureau Veritas where required.
 Construction may not begin until completed approval through both.
 6. Pay the applicable permit fees under the city's 2025 fee schedule and any Bureau Veritas schedule items.
 7. Do not start work before approval.
 Permit fees will be doubled and a citation issued if work begins before permit approval.

-How long does it take to get a building permit in Nixon, TX?
+04 How long does it take to get a building permit in Nixon, TX?

-What work is exempt from building permits in Nixon, TX?
+05 What work is exempt from building permits in Nixon, TX?

-Other cities in Gonzales County
+Other jurisdictions in Gonzales County.

-View all Gonzales County jurisdictions →
+All Gonzales County jurisdictions →